-Groups to assess What do you know ?
-Summary of data about your service-users and/or staff What do people tell you ?
-Summary of service-user and/or staff feedback What does this mean ?
-Impacts identified from data and feedback (actual and potential) What can you do ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations Pregnancy and maternity Parents who are pregnant or on maternity leave may find it difficult to get older children to school.
-There needs to be sufficient places within a reasonable distance from families where there is a pregnant adult or an adult on maternity leave.
-Pregnant people could find it harder to attend an event in person.
-Consideration needs to be given to ensuring that there are enough school places within a reasonable distance from families where there is a pregnant adult or an adult on maternity leave.
-Parents who are unable to attend a public meeting will be able to access information online or over the telephone or attend a virtual meeting.
-Race/ethnicity Including migrants, refugees and asylum seekers The data available for pre-school pupils indicates an increasing percentage of ethnic minority children for the city in general.
+Groups to assess What do you know 9 ?
+Summary of data about your service-users and/or staff What do people tell you 10 ?
+Summary of service-user and/or staff feedback What does this mean 11 ?
+Impacts identified from data and feedback (actual and potential) What can you do 12 ?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations pregnant adult or an adult Pregnant people could find it harder to attend an event in person. on maternity leave.
+Race/ethnicity 17 Including migrants, refugees and asylum seekers The data available for pre-school pupils indicates an increasing percentage of ethnic minority children for the city in general.
 There is no comprehensive race/ethnicity data available for the cohort due to start school in September 2024.
-Consultation on admission arrangements conducted in 2021, 18% out of the 451 respondents identified as other than white British.
+In 2021 allocation year 27.8% of all applications were from ethnic minority families and there is no ethnicity information for a further 11% of applicants.
+33% of late school applications were submitted by ethnic minority families and for a further 19% there is no Consultation on admission arrangements conducted in 2021, 18% out of the 451 respondents identified as other than white British.
 17% of respondents did not answer this question or did not want to specify their ethnicity.
-For the consultation in 2020, 3% identified as other than white British In some allocation years a higher percentage of pupils from ethnic minorities apply late or are directed to a school that was not a preference.
+For the consultation in 2020, 3% identified as other than white British and 9% identified as white British.
+88% of respondents did not answer this question or did not want to specify their ethnicity Feedback from the Ethnic Minority Achievement Service (EMAS) in relation to the 2020 consultation indicated In some allocation years a higher percentage of pupils from ethnic minorities apply late or are directed to a school that was not a preference.
 There was an increased percentage of ethnic minority respondents for last year's consultation process compared to previous years.
+Interested parties from other race/ethnic groups could find it harder to respond through the online consultation portal or attend an event in person.
 Important to ensure that there are some surplus places in each planning area so there are local school places available for any late applicants.
 Explore further other methods of engagement with ethnic minority communities to further increase responses to the consultation.
-Continue Including the
+Continue Including the use of the EMAS service to reach out to communities to communicate the proposals in the consultation and the potential impact on their community.
+Highlight that there is a translation function on the council's website so